✽ For Wall Clocks Produced by Vitra

 Lift the minute hand off by grabbing it near the shaft and pull upward.
 You may need to wiggle it gently side to side.
 It should come off easily.
 All minute hands attach the same way.
 Notice that the minute hand hole has two parallel sides and slides on the shaft in one position only.

-NOTE: If you see something stuck inside the minute hand, it is part of the old movement.
-The minute hand is a flat sheet of metal only on all Vitra produced clocks; we have never seen an exception.
-Compare the old movement to the new one and you'll see a metal tip on the new one, but absent on the old in this case.
-This is what's stuck inside.
-Use your hand or pliers to pull the movement part out from the minute hand and discard.
-If you did not pay attention to the previous step, there may be a closed nut holding it in place that you need to unscrew first.
+IMPORTANT: If you see something stuck inside the minute hand, it is part of the old movement.
+There is no exception to this with Vitra clocks.
+The minute hand is always a flat sheet of metal.
+Compare the old movement to the new one and you'll see a metal tip on the new one that is absent on your old movement.
+This is what is stuck.
+With the bottom of the minute hand facing down, press firmly against a scratch resistant surface to pop it out or use pliers to dislodge.
+If you did not pay attention to the previous step, there also may be a closed nut holding it in place that you need to unscrew first.

 Pry the hour hand off by grabbing it near the center and pull upward.
 You may need to wiggle it gently side to side.
 It will require more force than the minute hand.
 Note the bottom collar design on the hour hand in the photo of it removed.
 All hour hands insert into the movement the same way.